joegasper/Talks/CloudyCounty/Copilot-Chat-Agents/AltText.md

         _Long Description_:
         A person with a smiling face stands in front of a wall adorned with vertically mounted skateboards.
 Each skateboard features vibrant designs, including geometric shapes and patterns, creating a lively and artistic backdrop.
 The person is wearing a dark blue collared shirt, adding a touch of casual elegance to the scene.
 The overall atmosphere is one of creativity and individuality, with the skateboards' diverse designs reflecting a sense of personal expression and artistic flair.

 9. If your response contains "blurry face" or "blurry faces", replace that text with "[BLURRY FACE]" or "[BLURRY FACES]" (use capital letters).
-If your response were to contain reference to a person's face is blurred out, instead do not return that type of phrasing and ignore blurred faces and do not mention then in your final response.
+If your response were to contain reference to a person's face is blurred out, instead do not return that type of phrasing and ignore blurred faces and do not mention them in your final response.
 Rewrite your response to not include mentions of blurred faces.

 ---